alvarlagerlof/neurodiversity/README.md

 ## Feedback

 Feedback is appreciated!
-Reach out on [Twitter](https://twitter.com/alvarlagerlof) or submit a new issue!
+Reach out on [Twitter](https://twitter.com/alvarlagerlof), the [Discord](https://discord.gg/EcEyW9Xz3M) server or submit a [new issue](https://github.com/alvarlagerlof/neurodiversity/issues/new).

 ## Roadmap

-- More diagnoses (Reach out on [Twitter](https://twitter.com/alvarlagerlof) if you want to help with this!
-I need more voices represented)
+- More diagnoses
 - Localization

 ## Tech Stack